 In MS, mitral valve leaflets become thickened and immobile and the mitral orifice becomes narrowed due to fusion of the commissures and the presence of shortened, thickened and matted chordae.
 The most common cause is rheumatic fever (see Rheumatic Fever), even though many patients do not recall the disorder.
-Very rare causes include mitral annular calcification, bacterial endocarditis, SLE, atrial myxoma, RA, malignant carcinoid syndrome with an atrial right-to-left shunt, and methysergide.
+Very rare causes include mitral annular calcification with extension of calcification into the leaflets, causing them to stiffen and not open fully.
 Occasionally, MS is congenital.
 If the valve cannot close completely, mitral regurgitation (MR) may coexist with MS. Patients with MS due to rheumatic fever may also have lesions of the aortic or tricuspid valve or both.

 Left atrial (LA) size and pressure increase progressively to compensate for MS; pulmonary venous and capillary pressures also increase and may cause secondary pulmonary hypertension, leading to right ventricular (RV) heart failure and tricuspid and pulmonic regurgitation.
 Rate of progression varies.

 LA enlargement predisposes to atrial fibrillation (AF), a risk factor for thromboembolism.
-The faster heart rate and loss of atrial contraction with onset of AF often leads to sudden worsening of symptoms.
+The faster heart rate and loss of atrial contraction with onset of AF often lead to sudden worsening of symptoms.

 Symptoms and Signs